njcuk9999/scarvs/README.md

 params['PLOT_DIR'] = '/path/to/plots'

 # --------------------------------------------------------------
-# Then use the following to run uprv
+# Then use the following to run scarvs
 # ---------------------------------------------------------------
     # run science functions
     for science_func in params['SCIFUNCS']: